menu

 Setting & Lifestyle

-Argonne’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Argonne’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 One of the benefits of Argonne is that there is very little traffic.
 The average commute to work is 17.97 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Being a small town, Argonne does not have a public transit system used by locals to get to and from work.
+Argonne is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics